opengovernment/govkit/README.md

 # Govkit

-Govkit is a Ruby gem that provides simple access to open government APIs around the web, including:
+Govkit is a Ruby gem that provides simple access to US open government APIs around the web, including:

  *  [OpenCongress](http://www.opencongress.org/api), which has an API for federal bills, votes, people, and news and blog coverage
  *  [The Open States project](http://fiftystates-dev.sunlightlabs.com/), which has a RESTful API for accessing data about state legislators, bills, votes, etc.